PierreMarchand20/personal_webpage/content/post/2020_CTCW_2_git/index.md

 Two remarks here:

 - It is usually what people discovering git fear the most!
 But note that it is not specific to git, if you modify one file locally on two computers, you will also have to deal with this situation.
 Actually, git will tell you that there is an issue if you try `git push` on `Computer 1`, and it will help you solve the issue.
 So git is a tool to help you deal with this situation, instead of doing everything by hand.
 - That being said, you should avoid this situation because it is more likely to break your code.
-In the case you are just synchronizing several computers of yours, you can always `git pull` when starting to work on one computer, add/commit all your modifications, and `git push` when you have finished.
+In the case where you are just synchronizing several computers of yours, you can always `git pull` when starting to work on one computer, add/commit all your modifications, and `git push` when you have finished.
 You should not be in this situation if you follow this workflow.

 In case you still encounter this situation (you forgot to commit a change, or to push at the end of a working session for example), we refer to the next section.

 ### 1.5.
 Collaboration

-If you want to collaborate with some else, or if you work with a team on a project, then the preceding issue may occur more often.
-It is very likely that your coworkers will commit some changes while you are also working on the repository, so that, you will be in the situation described in the preceding [figure](#figure-repository-on-computer-1-with-diverged-master-branches).
+If you want to collaborate with some else, or if you work with a team on a project, then the previous issue may occur more often.
+It is very likely that your coworkers will commit some changes while you are also working on the repository, so that, you will be in the situation described in the previous [figure](#figure-repository-on-computer-1-with-diverged-master-branches).
 To avoid this, you need to adopt a workflow, i.e., a way to work all together with the git repository.
 There are several solutions depending on how you work with your team/coworkers, the number of contributors, etc. It is an advanced subject, and I give some pointers for more information in the [references](#32-specific-discussions).

 But here are some general considerations shared by most of them.
 They usually aim at: